turingschool/curriculum/source/topics/performance/load_testing.markdown

 section: Performance
 ---

-Imagine that you are launching a health care website, and you need to make sure that a lot of people can use the site at the same time without it falling over.
+Imagine that you are launching a national health care website.
+You need to make sure that *a lot* of people can use the site at the same time without it falling over.

+## Load Testing

 Load testing is one approach to figuring out how quickly pages load under different conditions, in particular when several users are using the site concurrently.

+### Apache Bench

-A popular tool that ships with Mac OS X by default is called ApacheBench.
+A popular tool is ApacheBench.
 It was originally developed to test the Apache server, but it is generic enough that it can test any server, whether it is running locally on your machine, or out on the internet.
+It comes pre-installed on MacOS.

+### How Reliable Are The Results?

-Note that if you use ApacheBench to test a server that is not on the local network, you will also be seeing network latency effects, and so the measurement won't necessarily point you to problems in your own application.
+That if you use ApacheBench to test a server that is *not* on the local network, you will also be seeing network latency.
+On one hand you can't control those middle-men in the network, but on the other hand you're seeing the results as the user will see them.

-When you design a test, you will want to run each command 3-5 times and notice the variance.

-Hardware matters.

-Also other applications on your computer will be using resources simultaneously, and this will also affect the outcome.
+When you do benchmarking of any kind you need to run the tests many times to reduce the impact of secondary factors (like your computer's memory swapping, other processes taking CPU time, etc).
+Make sure to close other applications running on the test system.

+The hardware of the test machine matters.
+The more CPU power you have the more requests you can churn out.

 ## Getting Started